-Swim Without Limits, Inc. will host the 3rd Annual Swim Around Lido Key open water event.
-The date for the race at this time is Saturday, April 22, 2017.
+Swim Without Limits, Inc. will host the 6th Annual Swim Around Lido Key open water event.
+The date for the race at this time is Saturday, April 25, 2020.
 The race will be offered at one distance of 7-miles with solo male & female, 2-person, and 3-person relay divisions.
-The race will start and finish in the Gulf of Mexico and go around the island of Lido Key.
+The race will start and finish in Sarasota Bay at Ken Thompson Park and traverse through the Gulf of Mexico as swimmers go around the island of Lido Key.
 It will traverse through the Gulf of Mexico, New Pass inlet, Sarasota Bay, and Big Pass inlet as the course takes swimmers around Lido Key.
 Each swimmer will have or be provided with an escort pilot (kayaker) who will provide safety, navigation, and nutrition for the swimmer.
 Relay teams must take turns swimming and paddling, meaning that each person swims a portion of the race and paddles the kayak a portion of the race.
 Relay swimmers cannot have a dedicated pilot.
 Relay teams can swap between paddling and swimming as often as they want on course.
 To make the exchange, relay teams must have the pilot exit the kayak and maintain contact and control of the kayak until the swimmer makes the exchange by hand-to-hand touch.
 At this moment, the finishing swimmer becomes the pilot and the only team member permitted contact with the kayak.
 The pilot may then use the sea bottom if needed for assistance to enter the kayak and process as the team pilot.
-A pre-race safety meeting will take place on Saturday, April 22 prior to the race and is mandatory for all swimmers and pilots.
+A pre-race safety meeting will take place on Saturday, April 25 prior to the race and is mandatory for all swimmers and pilots.